 - Attending sessions, seminars and talks for all Children’s Minnesota employees.

-- Up to 24 hours of internship time is offered for attendance at off-site professional development opportunities related to the internship.
+- Up to 24 hours of paid internship time is offered for attendance at off-site professional development opportunities related to the internship.

 - Attending weekly Grand Rounds, led by Medical staff on a variety of topics.